rkique/spaced-repetition-status-bar/README.md

 ## Spaced Repetition in Status Bar

 This is a simple plugin which cycles through text in the status bar.
-Possible uses include memorizing flashcards or learning vocabulary.
+This allows you to always have the text open, great for memorizing short flashcards or learning vocabulary.

 To use, simply create a `flashcard.md` file in the root folder of your vault.